ChristinaLK/large-scale-chtc/README.md

     and miscellaneous files in `files`.

 ## Getting Started

-1. Run `bin/lesson_initialize.py` to create files
-    that can't be stored in the template repository (because they would cause repeated merge conflicts), then edit `_config.yml` as described in
-    [the documentation][editing-config].

 2. Run `make lesson-check` at any time to check that your lesson files follow our formatting rules.